Myanmar

 Improving Monastic and Public School Project

 In Myanmar, aside from public schools, there are completely cost-free schools called monastic schools.
-The curriculum and school system conform to those of the public schools that are under the control of the Ministry of Education, and many children from poor households attend them.
-In addition, public school education has been made free, allowing more children to attend school.
-However, both monastic and public schools need to be renovated due to deterioration of school buildings and a shortage of classrooms.
-We build school buildings, set up corner libraries, distribute books, and conduct teacher training.
+The curriculum and school system conform to those of the public schools run by the Ministry of Education, and many children from economically disadvantaged households attend them.
+Public school education has also become free, allowing more children to attend school.

 Reading Promotion Project for Primary Schools